bros-bioinfo/bros-bioinfo.github.io/COURS/IMAGE_NUM/processing-seb.md

 ### Noise

 Image noise is random (not present in the object imaged) **variation of brightness or color information** in images, and is usually an aspect of electronic noise.
 It can be produced by the sensor and circuitry of a scanner or digital camera.
 Image noise can also originate in film grain and in the unavoidable shot noise of an ideal photon detector.
-Image noise is an undesirable by-product of image capture that adds spurious and extraneous information.
+Image noise is an undesirable by-product of image capture that adds spurious and extraneous information. (random)

 #### Different type of noise